ericstober/nodejs-crash-course-2024/README.md

 A URL string can be made into an object which contains various bits and information of the URL.
 A URL object can also be made into a URL string using .format().
 Search params can be captured using URLSearchParams().

+---

+## cryptoDemo.js

+The cryptoDemo.js demonstrates the crypto module.
+This module can be used to encrypt and decrypt information.